 B. The Members wish to enter into this Agreement to record the terms agreed between them relating to the Network.

 Any obligations of the Members in this Agreement to the other Members and to the Host shall be several and not joint obligations so that each Member shall only be liable for its own actions or failure to comply with those obligations.

+The Network is not a legal entity in its own right but is hosted by an NHS organisation.
 The host organisation from 1st April 2013 is East London NHS Foundation Trust.